CDCgov/prime-reportstream/prime-router/docs/getting-started/standard-operating-procedures/changing-transforms.md

       schema: patient-name-schema
 ```

-This example contains the complete layout of a transform template, with two transform elements.
+This example contains the complete layout of a transform schema, with two transform elements.
 The first is a value
 transform that adds country to a patient's address if it does not exist.
-The second specifies an additional template,
+The second specifies an additional schema,
 `patient-name-schema.yml`.
-This additional template might contain:
+This additional schema might contain:

 ```
 elements: